nokia/pysros/docs/source/introduction.rst

 YANG leaf-lists are wrapped in the :py:class:`pysros.wrappers.LeafList` class.

 YANG leafs are wrapped in the :py:class:`pysros.wrappers.Leaf` class.
-Use the ``data`` variable to obtain the value of the leaf without the wrapper.
-Example: :ref:`leaf-dot-data-example` is provided below.
+Use the ``data`` variable to obtain the value of the leaf without the wrapper, as in the following example: :ref:`leaf-dot-data-example`.

 Example: